MrDoggie/pinyinAutoTranscribe/README.md

 The name and extension name should be exactly the same as above.
 Otherwise the code will not work.

 Put all regular pinyin input such as 'zhuan' 'yi' into the first column.
+One word per row.

 Notice: the input should have no special notation including space.
 Otherwise the code will fail to transcribe.

 Then run the code.